Super Mario All-Stars/Unused Graphics

 This Hammer Bros.
 Suit sprite - noticeably orangier than either the (used) in-level or chest prize/map inventory variants - is stored in the graphics bank with the rest of the items that Princess Peach can give the player as a gift for beating a world.
 However, she only gives Jugem's Clouds, Music Boxes, and P-Wings, so this graphic is never actually seen.

-A more square donut block.
+A donut block.
 Super Mario Advance 4: Super Mario Bros.
-3 would later utilize these in some World-e levels.
+3 would later utilize them in some World-e levels.

 Most of the graphics from the cut bonus games are still in the ROM, unchanged, though the Koopa Troopa and Hammer Bro hosts are not present.

-These graphics were unused in the NES version and still remain in All-Stars, unchanged and unused.
+Several graphics that were unused in the NES version still linger in All-Stars, unchanged and unused here too.

 Backgrounds